Good Workers versus Workers of Lawlessness: A New Testament Perspective

 - Workers of Lawlessness: Outwardly religious but inwardly estranged from Christ (Matthew 7:23), relying on law or self-righteousness (Galatians 5:4), and ultimately rejected because they lack true knowledge of Him.

-The New Testament calls believers to grow in grace and knowledge of Jesus, living as God’s workmanship, zealous for good works, while warning against the deception of lawlessness that masquerades as spirituality without knowledge and maturity in Christ.
+The New Testament calls believers to grow in grace and knowledge of Jesus, living as God’s workmanship, zealous for good works, while warning against the deception of lawlessness that masquerades as spirituality expressed through works but without knowledge of Christ expressed through foundations of faith, love, and the Spirit of truth.